Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.

 rippled server.
 The default

-rippled configuration file listens for incoming peer protocol connections on port 51235 on all network interfaces.
+rippled config file listens for incoming peer protocol connections on port 51235 on all network interfaces.
 You can change the port used by editing the appropriate stanza in your

 [port_peer] port = 51235 ip = 0.0.0.0 protocol = peer

 The peer protocol port also serves the special Peer Crawler API method.

 When a server first starts up, it generates a node key pair to use to identify itself in peer protocol communications.
 The server uses its key to sign all its peer protocol communications.
 This makes it possible to reliably identify and verify the integrity of messages from another server in the peer-to-peer network even if that server's messages are being relayed by untrusted peers.

 The node key pair is saved in the database and reused when the server restarts.
 If you delete the server's databases, it creates a new node key pair, effectively coming online with a different identity.
 To reuse the same key pair even if the databases are deleted, you can configure the server with a

 [node_seed] stanza.
 To generate a value suitable for use in the

 [node_seed] stanza, use the validation_create method.